CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ![alt text]({{ site.url }}/assets/uservices.png "CogStack data processing workflow")

 [//]: # "Connecting to ES, Kibana and PostgreSQL" Assuming that everything is working fine, we should be able to connect to the running microservices.
-For the ease of access, selected running services (`elasticsearch` and `kibana`) have their port connections forwarded to `localhost` via `nginx` proxy.
+Selected running services (`elasticsearch` and `kibana`) have their port connections forwarded to host `localhost`.
 When accessing webservices and when asked for **credentials** the username is *test* with password *test*.

 ### Kibana and ElasticSearch